 How to avoid car shipping scams?

-First things first, understand who you are dealing with.
-In your search for an auto transporter you will come across the following entities: lead providing and auction websites, carriers and brokers.
+In your search for an auto transporter you will come across the following entities: lead providing and auction websites, carriers, and brokers.

 Auction websites foster underbidding wars between companies driving auto transport rates to unrealistically low values.
-Booking at a “too-good-to-be-true” price means you will have to wait weeks before your vehicle gets picked up or, like Jen, will receive a call asking for more money in order to move your car.
+Booking at a “too-good-to-be-true” price means you will have to wait weeks before your vehicle gets picked up or you will receive a call asking for more money in order to move your car.

-Most carriers are mom and pop’s businesses that will physically transport your vehicle.
-They would rather be on the road making money – moving cars.
-Hence, many carriers don’t even have an online presence.
-They rely heavily on brokers for customer leads.
+Most carriers are mom and pop businesses that will physically transport your vehicle.
+Many of them don’t even have an online presence and rely on brokers to fill their empty spots on the trailer.

 We’ve compiled a comprehensive guide to help you better grasp the difference between brokers and carriers and their roles in the auto transport industry.

-Ask the company rep for possible referrals.
+Ask the company rep for referrals.
 A business referral is always a good source of legitimacy.
-You can go further and read online reviews but take them with a grain of salt.
+You can go further and read online reviews, but take them with a grain of salt.
 Don’t dismay if you find some complaints and negative reviews – it is normal for a business to receive some negative feedback.
-Nobody is perfect after all and things do happen.

-In vehicle shipping, there is no a contract that you sign officially.
-Similar to many other services and products you buy your confirmation and the company’s terms and conditions represent the contract.
+In vehicle shipping, there are no paper contracts that you physically sign.
+Similar to many other services and products you buy online, your confirmation and the company’s terms and conditions represent the contract.
 The confirmation email will walk you through the process, and the terms and conditions will go into the details of service.
-Most companies you find online will also have a car shipping questions section with answers to the most common inquiries.

-Despite all of your research and all you have found out online, call, talk to a person.
-Pick up the phone and dial the number on the company’s website; ask all of your questions.
-Try to find out all about the company and how shipping a car works, ask the person on the phone to walk you through the terms and conditions of service.
-In many cases, you will be able to trust your instincts and learn a lot from a phone call.
+In most cases, you will be able to trust your instincts and learn a lot from a phone call.
 If you feel that you can trust the company, after you have talked to an agent, it means they have really answered all of your questions and made you feel at ease.